 Isotretinoin is an oral vitamin A and considered the most effective acne treatment that has the potential to clear up acne completely, especially for severe nodular/cystic acne and recurring acne that has not responded to any other treatments.

 Such acne types leave permanent scars.
 Thus it is best to start early when such type of acne appears to minimise scars.

 It is also recommended for acne that affects large areas of the body that includes face, chest and back or recurring back or buttock acne.

-Isotretinoin works by shrinking the sebaceous glands that produce excess sebum in acne prone skin.
-When skin stops producing excess oil, there iso more clogging of pores and creating pimples.
+Isotretinoin works by shrinking the sebaceous glands that produce excess sebum in acne-prone skin.
+When skin stops producing excess oil, there is no more clogging of pores and creating pimples.